 1. Direct reimbursement: Participants submit receipts that include cost, hours, date, and provider details.
 Receipts are submitted with AP check request or ClinCard payment.
 G/L 622500 should be used.

 2. Childcare costs can be included in overall incentive costs: Expenses should be calculated and added to participant compensation costs in the budget.
 Payment should be made via ClinCard or check.
-If using this method participants should be reminded that payments over $600 per year should be considered taxable income.
+If using this method participants should be reminded that payments over $600 per year should be considered reportable taxable income.

 3. Coordinating with childcare partners: Study teams can partner with local drop-in centers.
 Invoicing should be set up.
 Examples of childcare partners are Courtney's Drop In Kids Care (in Chapel Hill), Kidz Kamp (in Durham), or Le Petite Academy (various Triangle locations).